 My Father is glorified by this, that you bear much fruit, and thus prove to be my disciples.
 (John 15:8)

-I know I covered a lot of ground in this series, but I wanted to share with you what God has crystallized for me regarding my life as a man of God.
-These evidences don’t take place overnight but should become evident over time.
-It’s up to you to make a commitment to glorify Him in everything you do.
+One last thing, I know I covered a lot of ground in this series, but I wanted to share with you what God has crystallized for me regarding my life as a man of God.
+These pieces of evidence don’t take place overnight but should become evident over time.
+It’s up to you to commit to glorifying Him in everything you do.

-So as you walk the Christian life each day, I want you to remember this.
-It is vitally important to immerse yourself in God’s word and have those truths at the ready in your mind.
-There is a spiritual battle taking place every day and no one is immune to it at all!
+So, as you walk the Christian life each day, I want you to remember this.
+It is vitally essential to immerse yourself in God’s word and have those truths at the ready in your mind.
+There is a spiritual battle taking place every day, and no one is immune to it at all!

 For though we walk in the flesh, we do not war according to the flesh.
 For the weapons of our warfare of not of the flesh but divinely powerful for the destruction of fortresses…and we are taking every thought captive to the obedience of Christ.
 (2 Corinthians 10:3-5)

 God has left for you everything you need to defeat those strongholds that can strangle your testimony for Him.
 Fear, doubt, worry, etc. Ask yourself, are there shreds of evidence that have become invisible for people to see?